 Need Advice about CFRA Leave or California Employment Law?

 For years, our Los Angeles employment lawyers have served residents of California in issues of workplace rights.
 Our lawyers are highly skilled and many are recognized for their ability to get results for clients.
-If you need assistance with a workplace issue, contact the Law Offices of Kesluk, Silverstein & Jacob today.
+If you need assistance with a workplace issue, contact Kesluk, Silverstein, Jacob & Morrison, P.C. today.
 We can ensure your rights are protected.